Photo by woodleywonderworks

-Students with psychomotor overexcitability appear to simply have too much energy.
-It might manifest as fidgety behavior, rapid, excessive talking, and overactive physical behavior.
-It sounds an awful lot like ADHD, and might easily be misidentified as such.
+Students with psychomotor overexcitability appear to have too much energy.
+It might manifest as fidgety behavior, rapid or excessive talking, and overactive physical behavior.
+It sounds like ADHD and might easily be misidentified as such.

 5. Emotional Overexcitability

 Tragedies, injustice, and reminders of mortality might trigger an unexpectedly emotional response from students who experience emotional overexcitability.
-As a teacher, it might appear that they are over-dramatic or seeking attention.
-However, these students simply feel emotions more intensely, whether joy or sadness.
+To a teacher, they might appear overly dramatic or out for attention.
+However, these students just feel emotions more intensely, whether joy or sadness.
 This sensitivity could show up as strong compassion, empathy, and caring for others.

 How does this theory help a teacher up to his neck in the day’s work?
 Identifying these overexcitabilities puts us on the road to alleviating classroom problems:

 Too many detailed questions from a student in the middle of a lesson?
 She’s exhibiting intellectual overexcitability.
-Give her ten minutes of computer time to get those quesitons answered!
+Give her ten minutes of computer time to get those questions answered!

 A student is deeply involved in a movie or book’s fictional world He’s showing signs of imaginational overexcitability.
 This kid needs an ongoing, creative outlet for these feelings.
 Give him an open-ended, creative project as a “what do I when I’m done?” option.

-Fidgety actions causing annoying noises during worktime?
+Fidgety actions causing annoying noises during work time?
 The student might be experiencing psychomotor overexcitabilities.
-Be sure to offer options for moving around, constructing objects, or otherwise getting that energy out.
+Be sure to offer options for moving around, constructing objects, and getting that energy out.

 Overreaction to a sound in the class, agitated behavior over clothing Try to get to the root of the problem, identifying what exactly bothers the student so you can help structure the day to avoid those sounds, sights, or textures.
 You may also attempt to counsel the student with ways to deal with troublesome sensations.